codeurjc-students/2024-Bookmarks-Forums/README.md

 The documentation for the REST API has been generated using Swagger and the OpenAPI specification.
-The YAML file can be found in the following link: [api-docs-yaml](backend/api-docs/api-docs.yaml) However, a more visual and interactive version can be found in the following link: [Swagger UI](backend/api-docs/api-docs.html)
+The YAML file can be found in the following link: [api-docs-yaml](backend/api-docs/api-docs.yaml) However, a more visual and interactive version can be found in the following link: [API Docs HTML Version](https://raw.githack.com/codeurjc-students/2024-Bookmarks-Forums/refs/heads/main/backend/api-docs/api-docs.html)

 # 10. Docker instructions for building the application's image